stecman/avr-flight-fuel-timer/README.md

   to avoid hard to reproduce bugs that are possible with heap allocation on microcontrollers, and partly as a fun challenge.

-- State is exists statically in a few places (eg. `system.c`).
+- State exists statically in a few places (eg. `system.c`).
 Global variables are avoided in favour of private state with an exposed interface.
 Functionality is defined independently of this state where possible (eg. `eventloop.h`).